 26. A media release will be issued prior to the commencement of the trek.
 Queries will be handled by the Director.

-28. The report will be completed by the Director.
+28. The report will be completed by the trek commander.

-29. Participants will return to Brisbane on Friday 6 th August 2021 arriving back at the Kedron-Wavell RSL Services Club at approximately 1300 hrs.
-Those requiring airport travel will then be taken straight to the airport.
-Please do not book return flights before 1600 hours on Friday 6 th August 2021.
+29. Participants will return to Brisbane on Friday 12 August 2022 arriving back at the Kedron-Wavell RSL Services Club at approximately 1300 hrs.
+Those requiring airport travel will then be taken directly to the airport.
+Please do not book return flights before 1600 hours on Friday 12 August 2022.

-30. Visitors wishing to visit the project are requested to seek approval from the Director prior to Friday 2 nd July 2021.
+30. Visitors wishing to visit the project are requested to seek approval from the Director prior to 1 Aug 2022.

-Please note: You will be required to gain a doctor’s clearance to attend.
-Further information will be provided to you and your partner (if applicable,) if you are interested in attending.
-If you have any questions, please call the respective POC detailed in the contact numbers above.
+Reminder: Participants are required to gain a doctor’s clearance to attend.
+Further information will be provided to you and your partner (if applicable) if you are interested in attending.
+If you have any questions, please call the respective POC detailed in the contact numbers listed.

 22 February 22

 Annex A. Personal and Medical Information